-Access is currently focused to entrances from Charles Street, Morrison Road and Victoria Road.
+Access to the stage 2 area is currently focused to entrances from Princes Street and Morrison Road.
 The existing access is generally oriented towards vehicles via the adjoining and internal road network.
 Pedestrian access is ill defined due to a lack of formalised footpath provision.
-Redevelopment of the site should focus on increasing pedestrian accessibility and amenity through increased footpath provision, and greater accessible public open space.
+Redevelopment of the site will focus on increasing pedestrian accessibility and amenity through increased footpath provision, and a greater extent of accessible public open space.

-The level changes to be negotiated in the stage 1 area, will mean that universal access will be balanced against such factors as likely usage and visual impact and will be focussed to key routes.
+The level changes to be negotiated in the Stage 2 area, will mean that universal access will be focussed to key routes, that encourage use by all pedestrians.